tegbessou/tasting/README.md

 ## Mailcatcher
 If your local app send mail, your mail will be catched by the mailcatcher.
-To see this mail go to: https://mailcatcher.your-host.docker
+To see this mail go to: https://mailcatcher.du-vin-des-amis.docker

-## Next step
-If you want to help use, you can add some features like:
-- A gitlab-ci.yaml example
-- Add a docker image for S3 storage and some test
-- Add Mac support

-This are idea, but feel free to suggest any features you want!!